kate-simonova/cancer-subtyping/README.md

 ## **Data:**

-* Input data is represented by a matrix, where columns are sample names and rows are ENTREZ ID; in some cases the data were directly downloaded from GEO database with GEOparse package, otherwise data were loaded from cBioPortals or Bioconductor package; colorectal cancer datasets were loaded from https://synapse.org
+* Input data is represented by a matrix, where columns are sample names and rows are ENTREZ ID; in some cases the data were directly downloaded from GEO database with GEOparse package, otherwise data were loaded from [cBioPortals](https://www.cbioportal.org/) or Bioconductor packages ([breastCancerNKI](https://bioconductor.org/packages/release/data/experiment/html/breastCancerNKI.html), [breastCancerUNT](http://bioconductor.org/packages/release/data/experiment/html/breastCancerUNT.html), [breastCancerTRANSBIG](https://bioconductor.org/packages/release/data/experiment/html/breastCancerTRANSBIG.html), and [breastCancerUPP](https://bioconductor.org/packages/release/data/experiment/html/breastCancerUPP.html)); colorectal cancer datasets were loaded from [Synapse](https://synapse.org)
 * Data collection was the most time consuming step as majority of GEO gene expression datasets have around 100 samples
 * A list of datasets used for the project is shown below